anibal-tech/software-delivery-playbook/README.md

 Public portfolio version.

-This repository is part of my professional GitHub portfolio and provides practical references for software delivery and technical team leadership.
+This repository is part of my professional GitHub portfolio and provides practical references for software delivery, technical team leadership, and process improvement.

+The content will continue evolving as new practices, templates, and delivery notes are added.

 ## Author